sachagavino/radprocess/docs/source/install.rst

 How to obtain radprocess
 =================

-radprocess can be obtained by cloning its repository.
+radprocess can be obtained by cloning its repository (soon using pip).
 This is also the best way to keep up-to-date.
 From a terminal, go to a directory where you want to install the code, and type::